Integrated Spine and Pain Services

 Neck pain can range from a minor twinge to pain so great you can’t move your neck at all.
-Whatever kind of neck pain you have, the team at Integrated Spine and Pain Services in Alexandria, Falls Church, Virginia and Northern Virginia can help.
-Daniel Kline, MD, and Diana Lam, PA-C, will diagnose the cause of your neck pain and deliver cutting-edge treatments to restore function and relieve discomfort.
+Whatever kind of neck pain you have, the team at Integrated Spine and Pain Services in Alexandria, Falls Church, Virginia can help.
+Diana Lam, PA-C, will diagnose the cause of your neck pain and deliver cutting-edge treatments to restore function and relieve discomfort.
 To schedule a consultation, call Integrated Spine and Pain Services today, or book an appointment online.

 Neck pain can develop because of injury or deterioration to the bones, muscles, ligaments, tendons, cervical discs, or nerves in your neck.
 The conditions that most commonly cause neck pain include: